- Real Estate

 Kabab King, which is sporting a new wrap this season, was “fully booked for this year from the beginning of May to the end of September,” owner Moe Fares said.
 Many events have been canceled, and Fares said he’s uncertain of the status for many others.
 The truck, which offers Middle Eastern food, is part of the lineup for Food Truck Tuesdays and will be part of Fridays on the Plaza if those dates are scheduled, Fares said.
 The menu includes kabab and gyros with a combination of lamb and beef, shawarma with chicken or beef, and falafel.

-KK & Sons Lao & Thai Food likely will be back in early June at its regular spot at Rice Street and Cliff Avenue, said Mikey Siyawong, who cooks on the truck with his relatives Tiou Xayavong and Ava Senephan.
+KK & Sons Lao & Thai Food returned in early June to its regular spot at Rice Street and Cliff Avenue, said Mikey Siyawong, who cooks on the truck with his relatives Tiou Xayavong and Ava Senephan.
 The rotating menu features street food found at stands along the Mekong River between Laos and Thailand such as fried chicken with papaya salad and sticky rice, drunken noodles and larb.
-KK & Sons typically opens at noon Tuesday through Sunday and will try to run into early evening this year, Siyawong said.
+KK & Sons typically opens at noon Tuesday through Saturday and goes until the food runs out, Siyawong said.
 The family is hoping to find a restaurant space by next year, he said.
 Find location updates on KK & Sons’ Facebook page.
+Updated June 6.

 Krazy Concessions took a “big blow” to start the year, losing events because of the COVID-19 pandemic.
 Owner Wily Mateo said he has been teaming up with Julz Woodworking, Antiques and Thrift Store, parking outside the business at 1801 W. 12th St. on Thursdays and Fridays, serving from 11 a.m. “until the food is gone.”
 Mateo said he’ll also have some regular stops at YRC Freight.
 Get updates on Krazy’s Facebook page.
 The menu features Guatemalan tacos, burritos and quesadillas.
 Fruit nachos are new this year.
 “It’s a variety of fresh fruit that’s cut, drizzled with mango cheesecake and drizzled with breadcrumbs,” Mateo said.
 “The chips are made fresh in the truck.
 They’re a cinnamon sugar flour tortilla.”
 Frozen lemonade is back this season.
 Krazy Concessions is available for catering.